LOADING ...

 Bắt đầu làm bài nào

 Wanna hear something?
-You know that Indians ate
+You that Indians never ate

-was that clams was to grow unmolested in the
+was that was allowed to grow unmolested in the

 waters of America for millions of years.
 And